Software-Hardware-Integration-Lab/Documentation/docs/Reference/Development/Data-Formats/2-PSM-IntuneScopeTag.md

 **Description:**
 This security group only contains users.
 Specifically all of the privileged (priv) users.
-This group is assigned a permanent Azure AD role so that when the priv user logs into a Windows machine, the role's SID is exposed to the local machine.
+This group is assigned a permanent Entra ID role so that when the priv user logs into a Windows machine, the role's SID is exposed to the local machine.
 This can then be used to block authentication.

 **Example:**
 `UsrTag=96735da7-260b-44aa-b7bd-f463bc5c9f4a`